-Not many movies from the past decade are as hilarious and emotionally investing as Juno.
+Not many movies from the past decade are as hilarious and emotional as Juno.
 With an outstanding cast, strong story, and superb writing, it was bound to become a coming-of-age classic.
 To anyone who hasn’t gotten around to seeing this sensational film yet: Move it to the top of your “must-see” list.

 Juno follows Ellen Page’s titular character through her teen pregnancy, and all the drama surrounding it.
 Juno is supported by her friend Leah (Olivia Thirlby), her father Mac (J.K.
 Simmons), and her stepmother Janney (Allison Janney) on her journey to find the right family (Jennifer Garner and Jason Bateman) for her unborn child.
 During Juno’s journey there’s some great humor, lots of love, a bit of heartache, a couple blue slushies, and a whole bunch of growing up.

 In my opinion, this movie only works so brilliantly because of Ellen Page.
 Juno could’ve easily fallen flat with a lesser actress in the starring role, and thankfully it didn’t because of Page’s immense talent.
 It’s really hard to walk that fine line between a bratty teen and a young adult who still has a lot to learn, but Page is darn near perfect.
 She absolutely nails every joyous moment, heart-wrenching revelation, and sarcastic jab.